 The pace of jobs recovery, however, could vary considerably by industry and location.
-While, many types of business will have recovered all lost jobs before the end of 2021, others will lag for years until normal social behaviors return.
-ThinkWhy predicts that the industries best positioned to rebound quickly are Retail Trade, Health Care, Construction and Financial Services – in fact, they may even face talent shortages.
+Many types of business will have recovered all lost jobs before the end of 2021.
+While others will lag for years until normal social behaviors return.
+ThinkWhy predicts that the industries best positioned to rebound quickly are Retail Trade, Health Care, Construction and Financial Services.
+In fact, they may even face talent shortages.
 Leisure and Hospitality, however, which took the biggest drubbing in 2020, isn’t expected to fully recover until 2025.

-When it comes to location, the healthiest markets in the near term for job seekers are Atlanta, Austin, Dallas, Indianapolis, and Phoenix, cities where many businesses are already in expansion mode.
-Other markets, like New York, Las Vegas, San Francisco, Detroit, Los Angeles, and Orlando, which suffered bigger job losses, will see delayed job growth until the pandemic eases.
+When it comes to location, the healthiest markets in the near term for job seekers are Atlanta, Austin, Dallas, Indianapolis, and Phoenix.
+Many businesses are already in expansion mode in these cities.
+Other markets suffered bigger job losses, like New York, Las Vegas, San Francisco, Detroit, Los Angeles.
+These cities will see delayed job growth until the pandemic eases.